sodadata/docs/_includes/check-suggest.md

 | `-ds TEXT` OR<br />`--dataset TEXT` | optional | Specify the dataset name for the `checks.yml` file.
 If you do not specify a name, it asks you to identify a dataset during the suggestion workflow.
 | `--disable-color BOOLEAN` | optional | Set to `false` if don't wish to see colors. |

-When running, check suggestions automatically prompts you with a series of questions to gather information about your data and the quality checks that you ought to apply; see the [section below](#suggestion-steps).
+When running, check suggestions automatically prompts you with a series of questions to gather information about your data and the quality checks that you ought to apply.
 After you answer, or skip the questions, it generates a `checks.yml` file with suggested checks based on your input.

 Following best practice, check suggestions prepares one `checks.yml` file per dataset; if you wish, you can run `soda suggest` multiple times to prepare suggested checks and `checks.yml` files for each dataset in your data source.
 After it generates the `checks.yml` file, you can manually add, remove, or modify data quality checks in the file as you wish.

-With both a `configuration.yml` and a prepared `checks.yml` file, you can follow the assistant's final prompt to run a scan for data quality, or [Run a Soda scan]({% link soda-library/run-a-scan.md %}) manually when wish.
+With both a `configuration.yml` and a prepared `checks.yml` file, you can follow the assistant's final prompt to run a scan for data quality.

 #### Select a dataset
 Check suggestions prompts you to select a dataset from the list of available datasets in the data source.
 It prepares one `checks.yml` file per dataset.